October 30, 2017

 On the rise in unexpected places

-According to the Boston Globe, wealthier communities such as Hingham, Winchester, Sudbury and Needham have twice as many or have experienced large increases in the numbers of children in need over the past decade.
+According to the Boston Globe, wealthier communities such as Hingham, Winchester, Sudbury and Needham have experienced large increases in the numbers of children in need over the past decade.
 Experts point to high costs of housing, wages that have not kept pace with the cost of living, lack of savings and high debt as factors contributing to the rise in hunger in many communities.

 Experts look to the percentages of children eligible for free- or reduced-lunch programs to help gauge these community trends.
 According to a joint report issued this year by Children’s HealthWatch and the EOS Foundation, 44% of children statewide qualify for free or reduced meals.
 That’s 400,000 children at risk of being hungry in schools across the Commonwealth.
 Rates climb as high as 87% in the region’s high-poverty school districts.